FAQ

 How does ARCS determine whether a couple really wants an open adoption?

 If a couple wants to join ARCS, they must attend ARCS one-day workshop on open adoption.
-About 50% of the couples attending the workshop decide that open adoption is not for them.
-The next step is for the other 50% is to arrange a three hour interview with Jennie Painter.
+After attending this workshop, some participants decide that open adoption is not for them.
+For those that do want an open adoption relationship, the next step is for the adoptive parents to arrange a three hour interview with Jennie Painter.
 During this interview, Jennie assesses whether or not the couple is ready, willing and able to provide an adopted child with opportunities to maintain a relationship with members of his or her birth family.
-If the couple understands and values the importance of open adoption in their child’s life, Jennie will add their names to ARCS list of waiting adoptive parents.This would be a most difficult interview for anyone not interested in open adoption.
-Tose that have any doubt about open adoption usually withdraw their appoication or are not accepted by ARCS.
+If the couple understands and values the importance of open adoption in their child’s life, Jennie will add their names to ARCS' list of waiting adoptive parents.This would be a most difficult interview for anyone not interested in open adoption.
+Those that have any doubts about open adoption usually withdraw their appoication or are not accepted by ARCS.

 What can I know about the adopting parents?

-You will be given a birthparent letter which provides information about their interests and values.
-For those coules who you are seriously considering for your child, you will be given an indepth profile covering all aspects of the adoptiove parent's lives.
+You will be given a birthparent letter which provides a picture of the couple and information about their interests and values.
+For those couples that you are seriously considering as adoptive parents for your child, you will be given an indepth profile covering all aspects of the adoptiove parent's lives.
 If you have further questions, Jennie will do whatever she can to find answers to your questions.

 How many adoptive parent profiles can I review?

-ARCS is the only adoption service in Ontario that encourages birthparents to look at all of the couples on our waiting list.
+ARCS is the only adoption service in Ontario that encourages birthparents and provides an opportunity for birthparents to look at all of the couples on our waiting list.

 After you have reviewed all the birthparent letters, you are then asked to choose at least 3 couples.
 You will then be given what is called the “profile” of each of these couples.
 These profiles are created by the adoptive parents and will provide you with a wealth of information about all aspects of their lives.

 Once you have chosen a couple to parent your child, a Match Meeting is arranged.
 A match meeting is where you are introduced to the couple by your licensee or social worker.
 All couples registered with ARCS look forward to meeting with the birth parents.
-The meeting can be held in your home, the ARCS office, or anywhere you would feel comfortable.
+This first meeting is usually held in the ARCS' or a social worker's office.

 Ask that person to contact ARCS.
 We will make sure that the couple has a home study completed, and is prepared to adopt a child.